-Chasing the Moon and the Milky Way at Glaslyn Route Map and GPX Download
+Chasing the Moon and the Milky Way at Glaslyn Ordnance Survey Map and GPX File Download

 Sometimes, walking to the summit of Snowdon may not be for you.
 Maybe you’re after a shorter walk to suit your fitness or group, perhaps you want to avoid the snow or you want something that can be followed in the dark.
 The Miner’s Track as far as Glaslyn fits all these criteria (though it depends on snow levels obviously!!) being a straightforward path that ends at one of the most spectacular spots in Snowdonia.